alexisperrier/rabotnik/README.md

 To install on local you need:
 - a postgresql database
 - Youtube API keys
-- google-cloud-sdk with bq

 ## Database
-The app replies on a postgresql database.
+The app repies on a postgresql 11 database.

+More info in sql/database.md

 ### Google SQL
 At time of writing the database is hosted on Google Cloud Platform.